Librum-Reader/Librum/README.md

 # Librum

-Librum is a simple to use, cross-plattform, state-saving bookreader with a lot of functionalities.
+Librum is a simple to use, cross-platform, state-saving book reader with a lot of functionalities.
 Some of the functionalities include:
 - High appearance customization
 - A free in app book store
 - Book state syncing across devices
 - In-app file conversion
 - Bookmarks / Highlighting
-- Note taking functionality
+- Note-taking functionality

 <br><br>